Is it wrong to buy a dog? What if you’re buying a dog from a breeder – does that make it right?

 #1 Dog homelessness is a global issue

 The truth is dog (and cat :() homelessness is a worldwide phenomenon.
-Stray dogs, street/feral dogs, and shelter dogs are ubiquitous in the world.
+Stray dogs, street/feral dogs, and shelter dogs are ubiquitous.
 Sure, some countries have a better handle on the stray population than others, but the truth is there are hundreds of millions of homeless dogs globally.
-In the U.S. alone, 6.5 million companion animals enter the shelter every year – 3.3 million dogs and 3.2 million cats.
+In the U.S. alone, 6.3 million companion animals enter the shelter every year – 3.1 million dogs and 3.2 million cats.

 So the real question is, how can we support breeding when hundreds of millions of dogs need homes?
-Increasing the demand for breeders can only worsen the problem of overpopulation.
+Increasing the demand for breeders can only worsen the problem of overpopulation (or in my barks, over-pawpulation).

 *Homeless dogs in Athens, Greece